 (1817 – 1887)

-Bollingtonian who began US silk industry
+Bollingtonian who began the US silk industry

 He was one of 17 children born to Peter Ryle, a major Macclesfield silk manufacturer, and his wife Sarah Brunt.
 Twelve of the children died in infancy or childhood.
-He emigrated to the US at the age of 21.
+John emigrated to the US at the age of 21.

 John Ryle returned in retirement, with his daughter, to visit Macclesfield.
 Sadly while here he died in his daughter’s arms.
 His body was returned to Paterson and interred in Cedar Lawn Cemetery.
 A large obelisk was erected over the grave as a memorial to a great achiever, an Englishman who undoubtedly epitomised the American dream.